yatendra054/CoDark/README.md

 Combat deceptive website design and empower your online experience with CoDark, a powerful Chrome extension.

 Developed by:

-1. Shaurya Vardhan Mishra
-2. Yatendra Pachori
+1. Yatendra Pachori
-3. Yagyadeep Ahirwar
+2. Yagyadeep Ahirwar
-4. Vivek Vaibhav
+3. Vivek Vaibhav
-5. Nihal Patidar
+4. Nihal Patidar

 **Protect Yourself from Dark Patterns:**